ayyybe/amazon-track/README.md

 # amazon-track
 ##### A (currently proof-of-concept) library that gets tracking data for shipped Amazon.com orders.
 ---
-<sub><sup>Mainly intended for Amazon-sourcing dropshippers wanting to provide trackable info on AMZL/TBA orders, either for letting buyers track their orders, or for a better chance at winning unreceived item cases.</sub></sup>
+Mainly intended for Amazon-sourcing dropshippers wanting to provide trackable info on AMZL/TBA orders, either for letting buyers track their orders, or for a better chance at winning unreceived item cases.

 ---
 #### WARNING!